salomalo/scratch-smarter/wp-content/plugins/wp-file-manager/readme.txt

 * **Hide Files/Folder:** Here admin is able to hide files and folders for user roles and for users.
 * **File Type:** Control what files can be uploaded and what file can be downloaded.
 * **User Role:** admin is able to control file operations and hide and lock Files and Folders for user roles .
-* **Users:** admin is able to control file operations and hide and lock Files and Folders for paticular user .
+* **Users:** admin is able to control file operations and hide and lock Files and Folders for particular user .
 * **High performance:** High performance server backend and light client UI.
 * **File system:** Local file system storage drivers.
 * **Edit file:** User can edit text files and images.